 Michelle Vogel, Mish Vo in Motion, 25

 11. TRAVEL NOW!
 SORT THE REST OUT LATER.

 Sometimes I feel like my twenties are “reversed”.
 At 28, I'm unfettered by possessions and exploring the world but at 20, I had a car and a house and was two years into college and a career path.
 It's not that my life was “boring”; I loved my friends and had an active social calendar (a.k.a. worked all day, partied all night).
 But I was doing the things a lot of people don't do until they're 25+, and I was doing them in a tiny, conservative town with little to no diversity.

 I was always restless.
 Deep down traveling's what I'd always wanted to do, but I talked myself out of it so many times because I was concerned with doing what was “right”, rather than what was “right for me”.
 Maybe it's a case of “If I'd known then what I know now”, but traveling is so educational and rewarding on so many levels and I can't even imagine where I'd be (or where I'd have been) if I'd chucked it all sooner.

 Natasha Peterson, The Boozy Backpacker, 28

 12. DON'T BE IN A RUSH TO SETTLE DOWN.

 The one piece of travel advice I wish I'd known at 20 is: take your first trip before you plant your roots, even if you have to go alone.
 When I graduated high school I immediately started to build a future settling down.
 I didn't think twice about the things I wanted, just the things I was “supposed” to want.

-What travel advice would you give to your 20 year old self?
+What travel advice and travel tips would you give to your 20-year-old self?